david-prv/bd-avatarhover-fix/README.md

 ## Installation

 Open ``C:\Users\%USERNAME%\AppData\Roaming\BetterDiscord\plugins`` and find ``AvatarHover.plugin.js``.
 Rename it to ``AvatarHover.plugin.js.bak`` as backup file.
 Then download my workaround version and drop it into the plugins folder.
 Toggle the plugin in BetterDiscord and enjoy.

+# How does AvatarHover work

+Use ``Ctrl`` / ``Ctrl+Shift``when hovering an avatar to resize it.
+For more information take a look at the [developers page](https://github.com/Inve1951/BetterDiscordStuff/blob/master/coffee/AvatarHover.plugin.coffee).